piranhacloud/piranha/CODE_CONVENTIONS.md

 }
 ```

-### Omit using the pubic modifier for interface methods.
+### Omit using the public modifier for interface methods.

 For example: